manticoresoftware/manticoresearch/src/auth/spec.md

   auth = /path/to/file
   ```

+#### Password Policy Model

+Password quality requirements are controlled by the following configuration options:

+- `auth_password_policy`
+  - Defines which password checks are enforced.
+  - Allowed values:
+    - `LOW`: applies minimum length and non-empty checks.
+    - `MEDIUM`: applies `LOW` plus complexity checks (at least one lowercase, one uppercase, one digit, and one non-alphanumeric character).
+  - Default: `LOW`.

+- `auth_password_min_length`
+  - Defines the minimum allowed password length.
+  - Default: `8`.

+The same password policy must be applied consistently by all password-setting entry points:

+- `searchd --auth` bootstrap flow (initial admin password)
+- `CREATE USER ...
+IDENTIFIED BY ...`
+- `SET PASSWORD ...`

+If validation fails, the command must return a validation error that explains which policy rule failed.

-If the `system.auth*` tables (RT Mode) or the authentication file (Plain Mode) do not exist, Manticore should create them.
+If the `system.auth_users` and `system.auth_permissions` tables (RT Mode) or the authentication file (Plain Mode) do not exist, Manticore should create them.
 If they already exist, Manticore should validate them during startup.
 If validation fails, Manticore should not start.

 ---